torvalds/linux/Documentation/power/s2ram.rst

 For example, the above happens to be the VGA device on my EVO, which I used to run with "radeonfb" (it's an ATI Radeon mobility).
-It turns out that "radeonfb" simply cannot resume that device - it tries to set the PLL's, and it just _hangs_.
+It turns out that "radeonfb" simply canyest resume that device - it tries to set the PLL's, and it just _hangs_.
 Using the regular VGA console and letting X resume it instead works fine.